 Full size files available - 300dpi. or prints

-I use Nikon cameras, patience, anticipation, experience....... and a bit of luck!
+I use Nikon cameras and lenses, patience, anticipation, experience....... and a bit of luck!

 Lapwing or Green Plover

-most commonly seen on the west side of the harbour
+mostly seen to the west of the harbour

 Whimberel: Mostly passing flocks in spring and autumn but a few overwinter here.